-8.9.
-Slow FCAS Requirements
+8. Slow FCAS Requirements

-8.1.9.1.
-Specification of Slow Raise Service in Market Ancillary Service Offer that the FCAS Provider making the market ancillary service offer expects would be delivered at the relevant connection point in response to a Standard Frequency Ramp (or Fast Frequency Ramp if the FCAS Provider is also a Very Fast FCAS Provider) from 50 Hz to the Raise Reference Frequency while this price band is enabled.
+8.1.
+Specification of Slow Raise Service in Market Ancillary Service Offer that the FCAS Provider making the market ancillary service offer expects would be delivered at the relevant connection point in response to a Standard Frequency Ramp from 50 Hz to the Raise Reference Frequency while this price band is enabled.